-Agriculture Industry In India Market Size and Share
+India Agriculture Industry Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Agriculture Industry In India Market Analysis by Mordor Intelligence
+India Agriculture Industry Analysis by Mordor Intelligence

-The India agriculture market reached USD 452 billion in 2025 and is forecast to rise to USD 563.02 billion by 2030, translating into a 4.52% CAGR over the period.
+The India agriculture market size reached USD 452 billion in 2025 and is forecast to rise to USD 563.02 billion by 2030, translating into a 4.52% CAGR over the period.
 Strong government spending, broadened credit access, and rapidly growing digital infrastructure are combined to lift productivity and earnings across commodity segments[1]Source: Press Information Bureau, “Union Budget 2025-26 Highlights Agriculture Priorities,” pib.gov.in.
 Digital platforms that link 11 crore farmers to formal finance, subsidies, and advisory services are already cutting transaction costs and improving price discovery.
 Robust foodgrain output of 354 million tons in 2024-25 reflects favorable monsoon conditions, higher minimum support prices, and wider use of improved seed cultivars[2]Source: Assam Tribune Staff, “Foodgrain Output Hits New Record,” assamtribune.com.
 Trade reforms that streamline export certification and expand e-commerce hubs are widening access to premium overseas buyers, even as import substitution missions target edible oils and pulses deficits.

 Key Report Takeaways

-• By commodity type, cereals, and grains held 49.50% of the Indian agriculture market share in 2024, and fruits and vegetables are projected to expand at a 7.80% CAGR from 2025-2030.
+• By commodity type, cereals and grains held 49.50% of the India agriculture market share in 2024, and fruits and vegetables are projected to expand at a 7.80% CAGR from 2025-2030.

 Segment Analysis